Efficient sequential Bayesian inference for state-space epidemic models using ensemble data assimilation: Introduction

 In this work, we propose Ensemble SMC$^2$ (eSMC$^2$), a novel algorithm that integrates the EnKF into the inner layer of the SMC$^2$ framework to enable fully sequential Bayesian inference over both latent states and parameters.
-By replacing the particle filter with an EnKF-based likelihood, eSMC$^2$ substantially reduces computational cost while maintaining posterior accuracy.
-To mitigate the bias inherent in standard EnKF likelihood approximations, we incorporate the unbiased Gaussian likelihood correction employed by \citet{drovandi2022ensemble}, which reduces sensitivity to the number of ensemble members.
+This approach substantially reduces computational cost while maintaining accurate posterior inference.
+To mitigate the bias inherent in the standard EnKF likelihood estimate, we incorporate the unbiased Gaussian likelihood correction employed by \cite{drovandi2022ensemble}, which reduces sensitivity to the number of ensemble members.
 While we cannot provide formal bias quantification, prior studies indicate that EnKF-based likelihoods yield stable and accurate inference in moderately nonlinear systems \citep{khalil2015estimation, katzfuss2020ensemble, drovandi2022ensemble}.
 We further employ a variant inspired by the Poisson Kalman Filter \citep{ebeigbe2020poisson}, making the approach suitable for observations typical in disease surveillance and relaxing the Gaussian noise assumptions of standard EnKF methods.
-We demonstrate its performance on a diffusion-driven SEIR model with incidence data aggregated over fixed reporting intervals, showing that eSMC$^2$ delivers accurate and scalable inference for time-varying transmission dynamics and key epidemiological parameters using both synthetic and real datasets.
+We demonstrate its performance on a diffusion-driven SEIR model with incidence data aggregated over fixed reporting intervals, showing that eSMC$^2$ delivers an accurate estimate of the time-varying transmission dynamics and key epidemiological parameters using both synthetic and real datasets.

-During the final stages of preparing this manuscript, we became aware of the independent preprint by \citet{golightly2025nested}, which also investigates replacing the particle filter in SMC$^2$ with an EnKF.
-Their Nested EnKF focuses primarily on general state-space models, high-dimensional settings, and delayed-acceptance acceleration strategies.
-In contrast, our contribution is motivated by epidemic inference, introduces an unbiased Gaussian likelihood correction, and develops a state-dependent variance adaptation specifically tailored to count-based surveillance data.
-These complementary developments address different aspects of the broader challenge of scalable Bayesian inference for state-space models, with our work specifically advancing practical tools for near-real-time epidemic monitoring.
-We concur with \citet{golightly2025nested} on the strong performance of this approach.
+In parallel to our work, \cite{golightly2025nested} independently proposed an extension of SMC2 in which the inner particle filter is replaced by an EnKF.
+Their nested EnKF (NEnKF) maintains parameter diversity via a resample–move strategy, combined with delayed-acceptance steps to improve efficiency.
+While both approaches embed an EnKF within SMC2, they differ in their motivating application and methodological focus. \cite{golightly2025nested} consider a broad class of state-space models, whereas our method is motivated by epidemic inference and introduces an unbiased Gaussian likelihood correction with variance adaptation for count-valued data.
+Nevertheless, both approaches highlight the potential of embedding the EnKF within SMC2 as an efficient alternative to nested particle filter for sequential state and parameter inference.

 The remainder of this paper is organized as follows.
 In Section \ref{sec: ssm}, we present the SEIR model within a state-space framework, review the EnKF, and describe the eSMC$^2$ algorithm.
 Section \ref{sec:result} presents simulation studies and an application to U.S. monkeypox incidence data.
 Finally, Section \ref{sec: discussion} discusses the limitations of our approach, potential improvements, and directions for future research.